Zese07/Anime.txt/README.md

 # Anime.txt
 A simple Anime Quiz Text Game that uses ASCII Art in C++.

-To start:
+# To start:

+- Run animedottxt.cpp file.

 - [A] To start the game.

 - [E] To exit the game.

-To play:
+# To play:

 - Guess the first name of the anime character.

-Notes:
+# Notes:

 - Names should start with capital letter.

-- Nicknames are included.
+- Nicknames and Aliases are included.

 - A clue is always given above the character.

-About:
+# About:

 - This is my first C++ project after learning for a month.